 Building a Fence

 If you're planning to build a fence, there's information you need to know.
 The City of St. Albert Land Use Bylaw regulates the height of fences on residential properties.
-A fence on residential property can be as high as 2.0 metres provided the fence is not located in your front yard, in which case it cannot exceed 1.0 m in height.
+A fence on residential property can be as high as 2.0 metres provided the fence is not located in your front yard, in which case it cannot exceed 1.0 metre in height.
 Your fence cannot be located on City property, so it's a good idea to find out in advance where your property lines are located.
 Also, be sure to have the utilities on your property marked.

 If you do not live on a corner lot and meet the above requirements, then you do not have to obtain a development permit to build your fence.
-However, if your property is on a corner lot you need to obtain a development permit to ensure the fence does not block or impede traffic site lines.
+However, if your property is on a corner lot, you need to obtain a development permit to ensure the fence does not block or impede traffic site lines.
 If it is blocking or impeding visibility, you will be required to move the fence to accommodate proper visibility.

 To receive a timely decision on your application, please ensure that your application is clear, legible and accurate.
 If any part of your application is missing, unreadable or inaccurate, your application will be deemed incomplete, and a decision will not be rendered.